News – Events

 Photos : © SAM-CHUV / Eric Déroze

 The daily newspaper 24heures publishes a portrait of Kim Do Cuénod (edition of May 4th, 2018)

-Kim Do Cuénod was named the 2018 SIRS Outstanding Basic Science Award winner.
+Kim Do Cuénod was named winner of the 2018 SIRS Outstanding Basic Science Award.
 The award is granted biennially by the Schizophrenia International Research Society in recognition of an outstanding basic research contribution to schizophrenia research.
 The contribution may be preclinical or work which emphasizes the interface between basic and clinical research.
-The selection of the award recipient is based on the quality of the contribution and its impact in advancing schizophrenia research.
-It is a great honor for award recipients to be held in such high regard by their peers.
+The selection of the award recipient is based on the quality of the contribution and its impact on advancing schizophrenia research.
+It is a great honor for award recipients to be held in such high consideration by their peers.
 The award ceremony took place during the SIRS Conference in Florence (4-8 April 2018).

 On January 18th, 2018, the Alamaya Foundation organized a guided tour of the exhibition Ai Weiwei – D’ailleurs c’est toujours les autres at the Musée Cantonal des Beaux-Arts in Lausanne.
 Around fifty friends and donors of the Foundation participated in the visit, which was expertly commented by Mr Camille Lévêque-Claudet, curator of the Museum.

 Ai Weiwei is one of the most important and influential artists of the last ten years.
 The exhibition included over forty of his creations illustrating the wealth of Ai Weiwei’s work and his deep knowledge of the cultural tradition of his country.
 It was an opportunity to discover an allround genius: remarkable visual artist, encyclopedic mind, exceptional communicator, and a man committed to the great issues at stake in our world.

 Interview of Kim Do Cuénod following the pioneering results published in Schizophrenia Bulletin.
 Read the interview – French only